interbit/docs-interbit/examples/simple-platform/run.md

     ```

     Our package script runs a post-install step which builds all of the
-modules in the Interbit repo.
-The build step for `platform-deploy` creates a
+modules in the Interbit repository.
+The build step for `platform-deploy`
-new manifest file using the newly-generated keys and hashed covenant files.
+creates a new manifest file using the newly-generated keys and hashed covenant
-The build step also updates the chain IDs for the other modules, including
+files.
+The build step also updates the chain IDs for the other modules,
-`app-account` and `interbit-template`.
+including `app-account` and `interbit-template`.

     The `start` command spins up the `platform-deploy` node, which listens for
 incoming connections from the `web-auth-endpoint` node and the `app-account`